Getting your blood sugar levels correct can easily be managed through a vegan diet. Alessandra Felice shows us how it’s done...

 Add your greens to salads, experiment with different varieties and pair them with a citrus vinaigrette or herb dressing.

-Steam or roast your broccoli, cauliflower and Brussels sprouts and sprinkle them with lemon juice or chilli as a snack or drizzle with tahini as a side dish.
+Steam or roast your broccoli, cauliflower and Brussels sprouts and sprinkle them with lemon juice or chilli as a snack.
+You could even drizzle them with tahini as a side dish.

 Whole grains like oats, brown rice or buckwheat are helpful for blood sugar levels because they are high in soluble fibre and are slower to digest.